-We can refer to it as career counseling, but that doesn’t always capture how important this feels to us.
+We can refer to it as career counseling or career coaching, but that doesn’t always capture how important this feels to us.
 As we consider all of who we are, as we seek wholeness, we often find ourselves asking the lifework question, or re-asking it.
-Career development is one place when you can readily grasp the possibility of integrating your personal and inner development with your outer life and professional development.
+Career development is one place where you can readily grasp the possibility of integrating your personal and inner development with your outer life and professional development.
 Career counseling, planning and management are truly integral when they bring together personal evolution and real-life effectiveness.

 In the career work, we look at and build on your interests (and your passions!), your skills, your personality, and your resources to find, create, or mold a lifework and a path that can lead to success and fulfillment.
 Sometimes the work is about finding a job, and sometimes it is about finding meaning and purpose – and ideally it is about both.

 Whether you are inside an organization or working for yourself, career planning and management can help you to live more proactively and to successfully navigate life and career changes.